portlandcodeschool/jsi/_posts/00-01-01-welcome.md

 Each class will have its own page and may have one or more sets of slides.
 Think of the class pages as actionable material that you'll be doing.
 The slides are supplements, to guide discussion.

 I've tried to organize this site so things are easy for you to find and reference.
-You'll find the classes and slides listed on the [home page]({{ site.baseurl }}/).
+You'll find the classes listed on the [home page]({{ site.baseurl }}/).
 You'll also find a [reference page]({{ site.baseurl }}/reference/) that collects all the links for the course.

 ## Setting Up Your Computer

-It's quite annoying, and you don't have to do it frequently, but learning how to install the tools you use will help you significantly going forward.
+Before we can really start digging in, you'll need some tools.

 ### Install SublimeText